Jarnomer/pipex-error-tester/README.md

 ## 🛠️ Installation

 GNU `bash` is required to use the tester. `Valgrind` support is detected.
-Also some test need `gcc`.
+Also some tests need `gcc`.

 Clone the repository into your pipex directory: